spot_img

 “I believe he has all the attributes to be a rising star in the profession,” Press said.
 “He has vision, he’s pragmatic and a tireless worker.
 He never complains about any assignment.
 He’s turned into a professional at a very young age.”

-Matite first walked into Eudora City Hall as an intern through the Kansas University master’s program in public administration with a clock ticking in his head.
+Matite first walked into Eudora City Hall as an intern.
+He joined through the Kansas University master’s program in public administration with a clock ticking in his head.

 “When I first came here, my thought was I would do my 500 hours and then go to law school in (Washington) D.C.,” he said.

-At that time, there were few ties to keep in Eudora the single, Kenyan-born Matite, who came to Kansas 10 years ago to attend Kansas City, Kan., Community College because his brother lived nearby.
+At that time, there were few ties to keep in Eudora.
+The single, Kenyan-born Matite came to Kansas 10 years ago to attend Kansas City, Kan., Community College because his brother lived nearby.
 That would change.

 “I’m still here because people are so kind and welcoming,” he said.
-“It sounds cliche, but working with the (Economic Development Corporation of Lawrence & Douglas County), the chamber and the Lions Club, I’ve found people are so passionate about making Eudora a better place to live.”
+“It sounds cliche, but working with the (Economic Development Corporation of Lawrence & Douglas County), the chamber and the Lions Club, I’ve found people are so passionate about making Eudora a better place to live.
+It’s no wonder Kenyan Diaspora individuals like me want to stay.”

 Another factor is job satisfaction.

-“When I see people pushing baby buggies on the south high school trail, I get goosebumps because I know I made a difference by being involved in that project,” Matite said.
+“When I see people pushing baby buggies on the south high school trail, I get goosebumps.
+This is because I know I made a difference by being involved in that project,” Matite said.

-One of his first tasks as an intern under then City Manager John Harrenstein was to develop a data collection system of the activities of all city departments.
+One of his first tasks as an intern was under then City Manager John Harrenstein.
+It was to develop a data collection system of the activities of all city departments.

 “That was very helpful to me because I had little understanding of how cities operate.”
 Matite said.
-“That was a good introduction to the scope of city activities, and I also got to meet all the city department heads.”
+“That was a good introduction to the scope of city activities.
+I also got to meet all the city department heads.”

 Another early assignment was to create a newsletter for the community, which does not have a newspaper.
-Matite said that and his efforts to give the city a social mediapresence have proven very useful in keeping Eudora residents informed of city government activities.
+Matite said that and his efforts to give the city a social media presence have proven very useful.
+They helped in keeping Eudora residents informed of city government activities.

 Matite took over the reins of Eudora city government at a busy time.
-On the table before him Wednesday were binders on the 2017 budget, which he will present to the City Commission next month.
+Meanwhile, on the table before him Wednesday were binders on the 2017 budget.
+He will present to the City Commission next month.
 Leaning against a wall were CDC Real Estate Group’s conceptual plans for the redevelopment of the 15-acre Nottingham property on the city’s Church Street gateway.

 The City Commission has made known its priorities for the budget, Matite said.
 The challenges before him of balancing the demand for services with the need to keep Eudora’s property taxes affordable are not new, he said.

 Matite is taking on those tasks knowing the Eudora City Commission is strongly considering giving him a fifth promotion by making his interim position permanent.
+It appears the Kenyan Diaspora representative’s appointment as interim manager was only the start.
 He doesn’t feel any added pressure, but also finds security in a strong network of support.

 “If you are a KU graduate, you are never in this profession alone,” he said.
 “There are always people you can pick up the phone and call.”